rhythmikkk/vnchess-optimized/README.md

 You will need to use Python.

-Is it installed on your computer?
+Its installed on your computer, righhhhtttt?

 ### Windows: